Instructor: Dr. Rick NoltheniusOffice:

 Important Point To Set You at Ease!

 *** This course is packed to the gills with vitally important Earth Climate Change discoveries, future climate, policy and technology strategies, climate politics and more.
 In fact, it's perhaps TOO full (I'm working on trimming and also adding new important discoveries.
 Both.
 Constantly!).
 A bit like drinking from a firehose?
-SO - in order to insure that you need not excessively worry about your grade and to insure that you attend class, I will be doing something in this course which I have only begun recently - In addition to the study guides and "red slides" (more on that below), I will be EXPLICIT during the actual lectures when we encounter material which I know you will be quizzed on.
+SO - in order to insure that you need not excessively worry about your grade and to insure that you attend class, I will be doing something in this course which I have only begun recently - In addition to the study guides and "red slides" (more on that below), I will be EXPLICIT during the actual lectures, at pause moments, to tell you exactly the question will be on your exam and the explicit answer.
 Your exam questions are already generated and I will have them in front of me during our lectures.
 When we get to material you will be quizzed on, I will tell you explicitly that I will be asking you a mult choice question on THIS material, and then watch to see you wide-eyed and ready to write in your notes and circle in red, and allowing you to ask me for clarification on the point I'm making at that time.
 I'll be very clear on your understanding relevant to what I will ask you.
 I want to see you with useful notes which will help you with your grades.
 I want you to learn everything I have to share on planetary climate and climate change on Earth.
-My hope is that you will pay close and fascinated attention during everything I present, absorb what you can, and then pay most special attention at those moments when I'm covering exam material so that you can FOCUS on grasping the meaning and understanding of that particular point, and put it into your notes.
+My hope is that you will pay close attention during everything I present, absorb what you can, and then pay most special attention at those moments when I'm describing exam questions so that you can focus on grasping the meaning and understanding of that particular point, and put it into your notes.
 If you do this, your grade will take care of itself in a happy way.
 Look at it this way - my bargain with you is that: if you commit to coming to lecture each time, and digest all you can, then I will reward you by telling you explicitly in class what you need to know for exams.
 In the previous semester, most students earned an "A" or those that didn't earned a "B".
 And these are objective multiple choice exams, so they earned them fair-and-square.
-Note too that you are allowed to make an 8"x10" sheet of handwritten notes (both sides) and have that with you on Final Exam day.
+This semester, exams are on Canvas.
+If the exams return at some point to being in-class, note too that you are allowed to make an 8"x10" sheet of handwritten notes (both sides) and have that with you on Final Exam day.
 Our exams will all be on Canvas, by popular demand.
-That includes YouTube video quizzes such as for "The Birth of the Earth".
+That includes YouTube video quizzes such as for "The Birth of the Earth" video.

 Textbook and Other Resources